yiisoft/yii2/docs/guide/input-validation.md

 with [inline validators](#inline-validators).

-For example the inline validator above could be moved into new [[components/validators/CountryValidator]] class.
+For example, the inline validator above could be moved into new [[components/validators/CountryValidator]] class.
-In this case we can use [[yii\validators\Validator::addError()]] for customize the error message before save the error message in the model.
+In this case we can use [[yii\validators\Validator::addError()]] to set customized for the model.

 ```php
 namespace app\components;